rendicott/blog.bytester.net/content/posts/cloud-talent.md

   * Tagging Standards
   * Identity Restrictions (e.g., "no IAM users allowed, roles only")
   * How To's for common questions
-  * Governance Restrictions on Services ([example](../raci.md))
+  * Governance Restrictions on Services

 The above responsibilities have almost unlimited variability in their broadness of scope dependent on company culture, team size, cyber security risk appetite, and application team skill levels.
 They could range from a simple documentation portal for a small central team to full service operations for a larger team.
 A lot of that has to do with whether or not the central team leans more towards custom work or standardized work.

+<a name="custom"></a>
 ### Custom Work
 Keep in mind that we've previously established that much of the power has been taken away from distributed application teams and the cloud is now governed by a centralized team.
 App teams are no longer able to do reckless things like peer VPC's with accounts outside the organization, create public IP's, have open S3 buckets, etc. If these are things that applications need in order to be successful then they are going to bump up against whatever controls are in place and will have to work closely with the central team.

 With a "custom work" culture the projects will be complicated, time consuming, and engineers will be expensive.
 In order to maintain enough staff to cover the central team's responsibilities leadership will have to figure out a comprehensive funding model as their first order of business.
-This could simply be a per-application fee to manage custom cloud configurations which depending on how you [do the math](#costs) could be $10k/yr.
+This could simply be a per-application fee to manage custom cloud configurations which depending on how you [do the math](#costs) costs could be $10k/yr.
 It's undoubtedly a difficult conversation to go to an application team looking to host some Javascript and a lightweight PostgreSQL DB and tell them it will cost them $800/month for support for something that will likely never go down.
 But people often forget about all of the work that goes into even minor applications which are documented in the previous responsibilies section.

 While most of this is standard regardless of the application size there are more challenges in managing larger applications which often have complex, multi technology architectures that require dedicated personnel when upgrades, patches, modifications need to be performed.
 Large applications are often important and draw a lot of attention during outages and will pull multiple engineers into bridges and post-mortems.
 However, these behemoths are also well funded meaning they can sustain higher maintenance fees.